I am having trouble paying my debts because I am experiencing financial difficulty. What should I do?

 What to do first

-If your debt is a credit card, personal loan or home loan (not a business loan) debt, you may also apply for a “hardship variation” to change your contract with the creditor.
-A hardship variation can give you more time to pay (called “extending the length of a loan”), reduce the amount you are paying with each payment or give you a break from paying anything for a period of time.
+If your debt is a credit card, personal loan or home loan (not a business loan) debt, you may also apply for a 'hardship variation' to change your contract with the creditor.
+A hardship variation can give you more time to pay (called 'extending the length of a loan'), reduce the amount you are paying with each payment or give you a break from paying anything for a period of time.

 If you have a business debt, you can still try to change your repayment plan with your creditor.
 A financial counsellor or legal service can help you do this.
 AFCA is also able to receive complaints from small businesses.
 AFCA defines a small business as an organisation with less than 100 employees.
 This can be a partnership, incorporated trustee, a company and a non-for-profit organisation, as well as some clubs and some charities.

 What can the creditor do if I don’t pay the debt?